dotarjun/Portfolio-v2/src/content/work/Promptropica.md

 - **Google OAuth**

 ### Description
-Promptropica is a feature-rich Full Stack Application that empowers users to unleash their creativity.It is a powerful AI prompt sharing tool that allows users to **Create, Read, Update, and Delete** AI prompts effortlessly.
+Promptropica is a feature-rich Full Stack Application that empowers users to unleash their creativity.
+It is a powerful AI prompt sharing tool that allows users to **Create, Read, Update, and Delete** AI prompts effortlessly.

 Powered by Next.js 13.4 and equipped with Tailwind CSS for sleek and responsive styling, Promptropica offers a seamless user experience.
 With Next Auth handling authentication via Google, and MongoDB and Mongoose as the robust database solution.